 In this “wide” application of concurrent application, [X] now represents the outer limits of the pre-bello requirement.
-And, though inherently connected with [X], [Y] now represents the opposing scope of the EAI calculationthe post bello considerations.
+And, though inherently connected with [X], [Y] now represents the opposing scope of the EAI calculation—the post bello considerations.
 As previously noted, these may include the matter of whether the effects of a pre-emptive act could be considered proportionate to the overall objective (e.g., the foreseeable harms to the local civilian population, and the likelihood of being able to reconstruct the damage caused to essential national infrastructures).
-[A] and [B] symbolize the outer reaches of the “narrow” application of concurrent applicationwhich is represented holistically by area [Z].
-When considered in isolation, [C] depicts the pre-bello decisions which sit at the limits of the ad bellum, and in bello. rea [D] reflects the post bellum (non-legal) obligations, which when considered alongside the ad bellum and in bello can also be said to reflect just war theory.
+[A] and [B] symbolize the outer reaches of the “narrow” application of concurrent application—which is represented holistically by area [Z].
+When considered in isolation, [C] depicts the pre-bello decisions which sit at the limits of the ad bellum, and in bello.
+Area [D] reflects the post bellum (non-legal) obligations, which when considered alongside the ad bellum and in bello can also be said to reflect just war theory.
 By adopting this “wide” version of concurrent application, all obligations are applied throughout the construct.
 Thus, area [Z] flows into zones [C] and [D], in which both [X] and [Y] are concurrently applicable.
 Consequently, the utilization of EAI for acts of self-defense by proxy can be used as a method of extending existing humanitarian protections further than is currently required.
 The primary point however, is that when making pre-emptive targeting decisions, an EAI must be furnished with all necessary information and to make a holistic determination accordingly.

-To “put theory into practice” the remainder of Part IV considers a single scenario, with four possible and alternate courses of action.
+To put theory into practice the remainder of Part IV considers a single scenario, with four possible and alternate courses of action.
 In the first analysis, this scenario is considered relative to current self-defense interpretations—which restrict states from acting pre-emptively (and perhaps, with good reason).
 The second and third “courses of action” examine whether the outcome would be altered if the defending state had recourse to perpetual self-defense and self-defense by proxy, respectively.
 And, finally, the fourth course of action (albeit briefly) considers whether an EAI could, or perhaps should, be permitted to authorize a direct application of force for self-defense purposes.

 B. Scenario.

-Europa is an island state, and other than Ganymedea small island 30 miles to the North-Westis relatively isolated geographically.
+Europa is an island state, and other than Ganymede—a small island 30 miles to the North-West—is relatively isolated geographically.
 In contrast, Hegemone, a state located approximately 5000 miles to the North-East of Europa, is a closed-border state, though it is located on the wider continent of Megaclite.
 Hegemone and Europa are long-time adversaries, and both nations have a strategic nuclear capability.
 The state of Thebe (Hegemone’s neighboring state) typically aligns itself with Hegemon but is not a strategic ally in the truest sense.
-Europa, however, considers the remaining states that constitute Megaclite [X, Y and Z] to be strategic allies.
-A diagrammatic representation of this fictional geographic area appears as follows
+Europa, however, considers the remaining states that constitute Megaclite [X, Y, and Z] to be strategic allies.
+A diagrammatic representation of this fictional geographic area appears as follows:

 Figure 5: Diagrammatic Representation of the Scenarios Geographic Area.

 Over the last 15 years, Hegemone has significantly developed its armed forces and armories.
 Moreover, Hegemone’s long-serving Head of State has periodically stated that its primary strategic goal is to achieve world dominance in the realm of emerging technologies which it intends to continue to develop for both military and civilian purposes.
-Hegemone’s military leaders have also regularly stated that it intends to create the world’s largest armed it will deploy if necessary to ensure its long-term strategic goals are met.
+Hegemone’s military leaders have also regularly stated that it intends to create the world’s largest armed forces, which it will deploy if necessary to ensure its long-term strategic goals are met.